New Orleans Central Business District: Economy

-Entergy, the region's sole Fortune 500 firm, maintains its headquarters in the CBD, as does Reily Foods Company, which markets Luzianne products and Standard Coffee.
-Other local companies headquartered downtown include McMoRan Exploration, Pan American Life Insurance, Superior Energy Services, TurboSquid, iSeatz, Historic Restoration Inc. (HRI Properties), Tidewater Marine, Energy Partners Ltd., Intermarine, IMTT, International Coffee Corp., and The Receivables Exchange.
+Entergy, the region's sole Fortune 500 firm, maintains its headquarters in the CBD, as does Reily Foods Company which markets Luzianne products and Standard Coffee.
+Other companies headquartered downtown are Freeport-McMoRan, Pan American Life Insurance, Superior Energy Services, TurboSquid, iSeatz, Historic Restoration Inc. (HRI Properties), Tidewater Marine, Energy Partners Ltd., Intermarine, IMTT (International-Matex Tank Terminals), International Coffee Corp., and The Receivables Exchange.

-The CBD also hosts the New Orleans I.P., an "Intellectual Property", home to numerous creative industries firms, and numerous bioscience companies are established at the New Orleans BioInnovation Center, located within BioDistrict New Orleans.

-The regional economic alliance Greater New Orleans, Inc. (GNO Inc.), the New Orleans metropolitan area's lead economic development entity for the ten-parish New Orleans region, is also headquartered downtown, as is the New Orleans Business Alliance (NOLA BA), the public-private partnership agency leading economic development efforts for the city proper.
+The CBD hosts the New Orleans I.P.
+(Intellectual Property), home to many creative industries firms, and a substantial number of bioscience companies are established at the New Orleans BioInnovation Center inside of BioDistrict New Orleans.
+The regional economic alliance Greater New Orleans, Inc. (GNO Inc.), the New Orleans metropolitan area's lead economic development entity for the ten-parish New Orleans region, is also headquartered downtown as is the New Orleans Business Alliance (NOLA BA), the public-private partnership agency leading economic development efforts for the city proper.
+The World Trade Center of New Orleans (WTCNO) began operating in 1943 and at one time was at 2 Canal Street.
+That location is now the Four Seasons Hotel and the WTCNO is at One Canal Place.

-The World Trade Center of New Orleans (WTCNO) has been located in the CBD since its establishment in 1943.
-The WTCNO facilitates the addition of wealth and jobs in Louisiana through international trade, economic development, and allied activities by supporting a prosperous international business climate in Louisiana.

 Diplomatic missions

-The Consulate of Mexico in New Orleans is located in the CBD.
-The consulate re-opened in that location in 2008 because of the dramatic increase in the local Mexican immigrant population, many of whom arrived in the wake of Hurricane Katrina to assist in the city's rebuilding.
+The Consulate of Mexico in New Orleans is in the CBD.
+The consulate re-opened in 2008 because of a dramatic increase in the local Mexican immigrant population, many of whom arrived in the wake of Hurricane Katrina to assist in rebuilding the city.

-In addition to Mexico, France maintains a consulate in downtown New Orleans, a reflection of the long-standing ties between that nation and Louisiana, and of France's role as the founder of New Orleans in 1718.

-At one time the Consulate-General of Japan in New Orleans was located in the Entergy Tower.
-In 2006 Japan announced that it was moving the consulate to Nashville, Tennessee.
-The Japanese Government relocated the mission to be close to industries and operations owned by Japanese companies.
+In addition to Mexico, France maintains a consulate in downtown New Orleans, a reflection of the long-standing ties between that country and Louisiana in addition to France's role as the founder of New Orleans in 1718.
+At one time the Consulate-General of Japan, New Orleans was located in the Entergy Tower.
+In 2006 Japan announced that it was moving the consulate to Nashville.
+The Japanese Government moved it to be closer to industries and operations owned by Japanese companies.

-Honorary consuls for numerous other nations may also be found within the CBD.
+Honorary consuls for numerous other nations are in the CBD.